Tacos Los Cocuyos

 About the Experience

-Tacos Los Cocuyos is run by Rigoberto Juarez and operates squarely in the late-night taqueria tradition: a counter, a grill, and a focused menu of offal-forward tacos that are not trying to appeal to everyone.
+Tacos Los Cocuyos is run by Rigoberto Juarez and operates squarely in the late-night taqueria tradition: a counter, a grill, a focused menu of offal-forward tacos that are not trying to appeal to everyone.
 That is precisely the point.
 The flavour profile here is intense and mineral-forward, the kind of cooking that relies on high-heat preparation and fresh tortillas rather than garnish or presentation.
 If you are looking for a refined plating experience or tableside theatre, this is the wrong address.
 If you want to eat something genuinely good at 2 AM, this is one of the few places in the city with both the credentials and the hours to deliver.

 Timing matters more here than at almost any other venue in this category.
 The middle of the afternoon is a low-interest window.
 Come between 11 PM and 3 AM for the full version of what this place is.
-That is when the energy is right, when the grill is working at capacity, and when the context of eating on Simón Bolívar in the Centro Histórico feels earned rather than incidental.
+That is when the energy is right, when the grill is working at capacity, when the context of eating on Simón Bolívar in the Centro Histórico feels earned rather than incidental.
 The 24-hour schedule means there is no wrong time technically, but the late-night window is when Los Cocuyos makes the most sense as a choice.

 Getting there is simple enough from most central neighbourhoods.
 The address sits in the Centro Histórico, well within reach of a short taxi or ride-share from Roma, Condesa, or Polanco.
 No booking is required or possible.
-Show up, assess the queue, and order at the counter.
+Show up, assess the queue, order at the counter.
 The price point, consistent with Bib Gourmand recognition, keeps this well below anything you will spend at the city's formal dining tier.

 Awards and Recognition

-- Michelin Bib Gourmand — 2024, 2025
+- Michelin Bib Gourmand; 2024, 2025

-- Opinionated About Dining Cheap Eats in North America — #6 (2024), #5 (2025)
+- Opinionated About Dining Cheap Eats in North America; #6 (2024), #5 (2025)

 Booking